hyurl/dotry/README.md

 // An async function
+// Just for simplicity, don't forget to code in an async function on your own.
 // `err` will be of type `Error` and `res` will be of type `string` let [err, res] = await trydo<Error, string>(checkAsync, "Hello, World!");
 async function checkAsync(str: string) {